 |Launched||23 Jul 1941|

 1 auxiliary warship sunk, total tonnage 655 GRT

-Sunk 27 March 1942 in the North Atlantic, in position 47.21N, 21.39W, by depth charges from the British escort destroyers HMS Grove and HMS Aldenham, and the British destroyers HMS Volunteer and HMS Leamington.
+Sunk on 27 March 1942 in the North Atlantic south-west of Ireland, in position 47.21N, 21.39W, by depth charges from the British escort destroyers HMS Grove and HMS Aldenham and the British destroyers HMS Volunteer and HMS Leamington.
 42 dead (all hands lost).

 U-587 operated with the following Wolfpacks during its career:

 Robbe (15 Jan 1942 - 24 Jan 1942)

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-587 did not suffer any casualties (we know of) until the time of her loss.

 We have 1 emblem entry for this boat.
 See the emblem page for this boat or view emblems individually below.